How Well Do You Know

 Did you know that office plants are good for you?

-Okay, they won't bring your coffee, but they will boost your mood and create an instant garden ambience right there on your desk.
-Many of them even clean the air.
+Okay, they won't bring your coffee, but they will boost your mood and create an instant garden ambiance right there on your desk.

 Check these out.
 It's never been easier to find a few good candidates to share your office space.